How we collect ratings and reviews and where that information is shared

 At The Ohio State University Wexner Medical Center, we are committed to providing the information you need to make important decisions about your health care.
-One important way we are doing this is by publishing star ratings and reviews on our doctors’ profile pages.
+One important way we are doing this is by publishing star ratings and reviews, which are curated through comment forms, on our doctors’ profile pages.
 We know the patient-doctor relationship is a critical element for achieving trust, satisfaction and positive outcomes and hope that by transparently sharing feedback from prior patients we can help you feel more confident in choosing the right provider.

 What survey is used?